joealewine/blockchain-rhos/internal/blockchain_images.md

 For experienced Hyperledger Fabric customers, the {{site.data.keyword.blockchainfull}} Platform provides images for peer, CA, ordering service, and smart contract containers that are signed and supported by {{site.data.keyword.IBM_notm}}.
 These images are based on the open source [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/en/release-1.4/) code base and contain a number of enhancements for stability and serviceability.

-{{site.data.keyword.blockchainfull_notm}} Platform images can be purchased through an entitlement to the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1.
+{{site.data.keyword.blockchainfull_notm}} Platform images can be purchased through an entitlement to the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.2.
 The images are bundled with support from {{site.data.keyword.IBM_notm}}. {{site.data.keyword.blockchainfull_notm}} does not support blockchain components that are deployed using the open source Hyperledger Fabric Docker images.

 ## Supported Platforms

 The IBM Blockchain images must be deployed using a container environment on x86_64 Hardware.
 The images have been tested on the following deployment platforms:

 - Ubuntu Linux version 18.04.2
-- Red Hat OpenShift 3.11
+- Red Hat OpenShift 3.11, 4.1, and 4.2
 - OKD 3.11
 - {{site.data.keyword.cloud_notm}} Private 3.2.1
 - Azure Kubernetes Service